apecseminar/apecseminar.github.io/README.md

 Members of the Applied Economics department will recieve notification of upcoming speakers via department announcements.
 For those outside the department, please follow the latest announcements and news (house on this website) for information on attendance.

 The seminar is a one slot with a 40 minute presentation, 10 minutes of disscusant commentary and 10 minutes of general Q/A. Questions can respectfully asked throughout the presentation in a standard economics format.
 The seminar is offered both in-person and via online (viz., Zoom) attendance.
-Snack and goodies will be provided to in-person attendees in room 232 in Ruttan hall.
+Snack and goodies will be provided to in-person attendees in room 119 in Ruttan hall.
 The zoom link is a static url that will be sent out with announcements seperate of the posters.
 If you would like access to the link and do not receive departmental announcements, please reach out directly to the seminar organizer.

 ![](/images/seminar_action_2023.jpg)

 ## Speaker Schedule:

-**Student Seminars and the Skill Series will occur at 2-3 PM Central Time on Wednesdays in Ruttan 119 and via Zoom.** Please note that due to schedule conflicts by the speakers, some presentions may be slightly before or after this time.
+**Student Seminars and the Skill Series will occur at 12 - 1 PM Central Time on Wednesdays and Tuesdays in Ruttan 119 and via Zoom.** Please note that due to schedule conflicts by the speakers, some presentions may be slightly before or after this time.

 For further details on each event, in the  'Agenda' view, simply click on the event and a dropdown should appear displaying information on the presenter, the topic, and the zoom link.
 If you don't want to miss any of the event, be sure to sync this calendar with your personal google calendar (Click the `+ Google Calendar` at the bottom).